 “This is where my pugilistic giant – the Former Heavyweight Champion of the World, Bermane Stiverne begins his comeback at the expense of the Giant Joe Joyce.

-“Unfortunately, for the local fans of Joe there will no ‘re-Joycing’.
+“Unfortunately, for the local fans of Joe, there will be no ‘re-Joycing.’
 As my once – and future champion Bermane Stiverne will slay Joyce just like St. George did the dragon of old.

 “But no matter, we will pick up the pieces and bring back Joyce just as I have brought back and helped build many a future together.